DstMlOpsCrypto/MainCrypto/docs/project.md

 ### Tasks

+* Deploy the entire MLOps pipeline to a developement environment included unit tests
-* Deploy the entire MLOps pipeline to a production environment.
+* Deploy the entire MLOps pipeline to a production environment (VM EC2 DataScientest).
 * Ensure all components are correctly integrated and functional.

 ### Deliverables

-* Deployment scripts
+* Deployment scripts under Githhub Actions
+* Live development system with test
 * Live production system

 ## Documentation